gustavNdamukong/tyfoon-seo/README.md

 ### Layout file

-    Note that this whould be the layout file extended by the view files you want to inject SEO data into
+    Note that this whould be the layout file extended by the view files you want to inject SEO data into.

 ```php
     @if(isset($globalSeoMetadata))